 Many software utilities are available for both Mac and Windows, and they can carry malware.
 Internet connections produce security and privacy vulnerabilities that affect everybody, regardless of operating system.

 Internet attacks are no longer just directed at companies.
 Any individual can have their lives ruined by malware, and these issues make computer security an important issue for everybody.
-Mac owners need to be as vigilant about security as PC owners.
+Mac owners included.

 This guide will explain the risks that currently threaten Mac users and how you can enhance your computer to guard against malware and online attacks.
 You will also find out about the intrusive methods that governments and marketers use and learn how to protect your privacy from everyday intrusion, not just keep your data safe from identity thieves.

 Although the computer architecture of Macs has no special guards against malware, Apple has put a lot of thought into the features in its operating system that guard its customers against attack.
 Some of these protective features are optional and some Mac owners choose to disable them.

 Since Mac OS X 10.8 Mountain Lion, the operating system has included a utility called Gatekeeper.
 This feature prevents programs from being installed unless they come from the Apple store.

 Gatekeeper is a very effective block on unwanted malware.
 Apple is scrupulous about what apps it allows on its store.
 Each program is vetted right down to the code.
 That ensures no viruses or hidden malware can get onto your Mac.
 However, it also limits your options when sourcing software.